balrogbob/SimpleEdit/CONTRIBUTING.md

 - If you modify detection or apply flows, update this document accordingly.
 - When in doubt, prefer *not applying* highlighting in Rendered mode; store the detected preset for an explicit later application instead.

+## Tooling

+We maintain a small set of helper scripts in the repository for diagnostic and development tasks.
+Tools should be small, dependency-free where possible, and placed in the repository root or the `PythonApplication1` package when they import project modules.

+- tokendiag.py — A minimal CLI utility to fetch a JS file (HTTP or local path) and run the project's `jsmini` tokenizer/parser diagnostics.
+Usage example:
+  - `python -u tokendiag.py -src=http://example.com/jquery.js`
+  - `python -u tokendiag.py -file=path/to/file.js --dump-tokens 215`

+Tooling guidelines:
+- Prefer using the project's internal diagnostic helpers (e.g., `jsmini.diagnose_parse`) so diagnostics match runtime behavior.
+- Keep CLI options simple and document usage in the script header and this file.
+- Avoid adding heavy third-party dependencies for small utilities; prefer `urllib.request`, `argparse`, and standard library modules.

+## Tests

+Add tests for non-trivial parser or interpreter behavior.
+When adding a new diagnostic script that becomes part of CI, include a short unit test that verifies basic operation.

+## Contribution process

+1. Fork the repository and create a feature branch.
+2. Make small, focused commits and include tests where appropriate.
+3. Ensure `flake8`/`black` (if used by the project) pass locally.
+Keep formatting consistent with `.editorconfig`.
+4. Open a PR with a clear description of changes and rationale.
+Mention any user-facing behavior changes in the PR body.

+---

+Thank you for helping improve SimpleEdit.